uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 For Apple Devices: https://apps.apple.com/au/app/avenza-maps/id388424049

-There are alternatives to Avenza Maps out there, such as [QField](https://qfield.org/), which is specifically created for use with QGIS on your mobile.
+There are alternatives to Avenza Maps out there, such as [QField](https://qfield.org/) or [Input (MerginMaps)](https://merginmaps.com/features) which are specifically created for use with QGIS on your mobile.
 However, we will be using Avenza today for its simplicity.

 ## Get some data